Monday July 15

 Sajin Sasy (University of Waterloo) and Ian Goldberg (University of Waterloo)

-- Guard Placement Attacks on Location-Based Path Selection Algorithms in Tor
+- Guard Placement Attacks on Path Selection Algorithms for Tor

 Gerry Wan (Princeton University), Aaron Johnson (U.S. Naval Research Laboratory), Ryan Wails (U.S. Naval Research Laboratory), Sameer Wagh (Princeton University), and Prateek Mittal (Princeton University)